RayeesMir/invite-service/README.md

 ## Docker
 - `docker-compose up`
-  if it doesn't work may be u  need to change mongodb service volumes path as it different on Mac
+  if it doesn't work, u need to change mongodb service volumes path as it different on Mac and linux